Leafwing-Studios/Emergence/design/src/steam-page.md

 ### Build a new world

+**GIF:** A thriving, bustling factory is digging a canal system.
+The last connection is formed, and water floods in, irrigating crops.

 The world is your playground: shape the earth, build elaborate terrace or canal systems, and float goods downriver.
 A light touch is key: